gooddata/gooddata-python-sdk/README.md

 ## Available packages

-### GoodData API Clients
+### GoodData API Client

-API clients are generated directly from the GoodData.CN OpenAPI specifications and allow you to call any API from Python.
+API client is generated directly from the GoodData.CN OpenAPI specifications and allow you to call any API from Python.
 Learn more about the clients in their [dedicated readme](./clients_README.md).

 ### GoodData Python SDK